Interviewing in a Forensic Investigation

 CPE Credits: 2

-This webinar will teach you how to prepare for forensic interviews and will explain the vital role of interviewing in forensic investigations while not letting the financial analysis drive the engagement.
+This webinar will teach you how to prepare for forensic interviews, the vital role of interviewing in forensic investigations and the importance of not letting financial analysis drive the engagement.

 When planning an interview, you should ask yourself if this is known or suspected fraud, and who should be interviewed first.
 From there, you can identify the purpose of each interview, assess interviewing techniques, and understand verbal and nonverbal signs in interviews.